Toloka/docs/en/guide/concepts/qa-pool-settings.md

 - **To keep track of how often Tolokers make mistakes:**

-    - [Control tasks](goldenset.md): Use them to assign a [skill](../../glossary.md#skill) to Tolokers based on their responses to control tasks and ban Tolokers who submit incorrect responses.
+    - [Control tasks](goldenset.md): Use them to assign a [skill](../../glossary.md#skill) to Tolokers based on their control task responses and ban Tolokers who submit incorrect responses.

     - [Majority vote](mvote.md): Quality is based on matching the response from the majority of Tolokers who complete the same task.